LICENSING 101 ALTIUM LICENSE TYPES AND FUNCTIONS

 Figure 2: On-Demand licensing includes access to license usage, letting the group administrator more eﬀectively manage licenses.

 As a group administrator, the real-time usage statistics put a number of tools and options available at your fingertips.
 Understanding and knowing the license usage and trends are just the beginning.
-Utilizing this function, you can put in place alerts to make you aware of peak usage times, user and group usage, and knowing when available licenses are becoming dangerously low.
+Utilizing this function, you can put in place alerts to make you aware of peak PCB design times, user and group usage, and knowing when available licenses are becoming dangerously low.
 Real-time usage statistics make license management much easier and more eﬃcient.

-The license files are setup and managed by an administrator, usually an IT administrator, on a local server.
+The private license server files are setup and managed by an administrator, usually an IT administrator, on a local server.
 The Private License Server software is downloaded from AltiumLive and installed on a server as shown in Figure 3.
 The licenses are then activated on the server and allocated in sessions to users as needed and returned to the server once their work has concluded for that session.
 Users set up Altium Designer to access the license server on the License Management page (Figure 4).
 Since these licenses are hosted on the user’s local network, the user does not need to log into their AltiumLive account to access their license, or have internet

 access, at all.